csie-cloud/document/Auto-Deployment.md

 ### Before Puppet can take over

 The complex configuration dedicated to openstack services are done by Puppet.
-Howerver, before Puppet can manage those configurations, there must be a proper enviroment with
+Howerver, before Puppet can manage those configurations, some requirements must be satisfied:
-* Machines with hosts installed.
+* Machines with OSs installed.
 * Installed puppet agent on nodes to be deployed.
 * DNS, DDNS services as the requirement of Puppet.

 Partially because of the third requirement, we arranges IP address ranges for different kinds of servers.
 For example, compute servers should use IP address from `xxx.xxx.xxx.200` to `xxx.xxx.xxx.240`.
 Therefore, our DNS service on Creator can hard code the relation between IP address and hostname.
 For example, `xxx.xxx.xxx.200` corresponds to `controller1`, and `xxx.xxx.xxx.235` correspond to `compute36`.
-A reamain problem is that, how to let server get correct IP address.
+A reamain problem is that, how to let server get correct IP address?
 That will be solve by razor as described below.

 After installation of OS, Razor executes the post installation script to install puppet agent.
-We do some customization to the script:
+We do some customization for the script:

 1. Modify the repository link to get Puppet 4.3.
 2. Config IP address to correct one according to hostname, which is assigned by Razor.
 3. Add creator to `/etc/hosts` so puppet agent can talk with puppet master.

 After the stage, DHCP service is never required.
-Therefore, the DHCP service only provide temporary ip address for PXE boot.
+Therefore, the DHCP service only provide temporary ip addresses for PXE boot.